keithrbennett/keithrbennett.github.io/_drafts/2019-11-26-why-i-prefer-stabby-lambda-notation.md

 ### The Need for Visual Differentiation

 Unlike other code in a method, a lambda's code is not called in sequence (unless it is immediately called as a self invoking anonymous function, but this is rare).
-Also, sometimes a lambda can be used as if it were a nested method, containing lower level code that may be called multiple times in the method.
+Also, sometimes a lambda can be used as if it were a nested method, containing lower level code that may be called multiple times in the method in which it was defined.
 For these reasons, a pictorial indication setting it apart from other code in the method is especially helpful.

 ### Rubocop